top of page

 • Foot and ankle pain or outright injuries that appear to come on from nothing, are very slow to heal and may even fail to heal fully.

-• Discoloration of the skin overlying the shins, wounds that are slow to heal, varicose veins and spider veins.
+• Discoloration of the skin overlying the shins, wounds that are slow to heal, varicose veins, and spider veins.
 Your lower legs and feet are the points furthest away from your heart and lungs.
-If there is a significant loss of circulation, it will often first be seen in the feet.
-Easy injuring, poor healing, cramps and even deformed and fungal-infected toenails are indicators of deteriorating circulation to the legs.
+If there is a significant loss of circulation, it'll often first be seen in the feet.
+Easy injuring, poor healing, cramps, and even deformed and fungal-infected toenails are indicators of deteriorating circulation to the legs.

 • Fungus toenails.